climachine/climfill/README.md

 4. regression learning

 the necessary functions are in the respective scripts. an example workflow going through all four steps is shown in example_workflow.py

+References:
+Bessenbacher, V., Gudmundsson, L. and Seneviratne, S.I.: CLIMFILL: A Framework for Intelligently Gap-filling Earth Observations (in prep.)